-If so, then following this content writing framework will help you spend less time to write better content that connects with your audience.
+If so, then following this simple storytelling content writing framework will help you spend less time writing better content that engages your audience.

-This content framework and guide will cover the following topics:
+In this content framework and guide we’ll cover the following topics:

-- What to know about your business before your start writing your content
+- What you need to know about your business before you start writing your content

-- Provide a general website content framework for the main pages of your website
+- A simple content framework for the main pages of your website

 Things To Know and Understand Before You Write Your Content

-If you want to write engaging content, you need to to understand how you will frame your messaging before you start writing.
+If you want to write content that relates to your client’s journey, then you need to understand that journey before you start writing.

-So, before you write your content, you should be able to identify the following things about your business.
+So, before you get started, I urge you to identify the following things about your business and your clients.

 - Who is your ideal client